library(tidyverse)

 xlab("Living Space in sq. ft. ")

 We see that there is an upward trend, indicating that houses with more living space tend to, on average, be higher priced than those with less living space.
 The relationship appears to be roughly linear, though there might be some curvature, as living space gets very large.
-There are some exceptions to this trend, most notably a house with more than 7,000 square feet, priced just over $1,000,000.
+There are some exceptions to this trend, most notably a house with more than 7,000 square feet, priced over $1,500,000.

 We can also add color, size, and shape to the scatterplot to display information about other variables.